 Another style that I’m not sure will ever go out of style is this classic henley-style tee.
 Round yokes are terribly flattering and fun to knit.
 For even a little more pizazz (depending on how much your kiddo will tolerate really) add some fun stripes!
 This pullover comes in 12 sizes from newborn to 16 so you can knit one for all the kids in your family.
 Worked in a worsted weight yarn, this sweater will knit up quickly.

-Photo via Bluprint member andrea_knits
+Photo via Craftsy member andrea_knits

 Lightweight Fair Isle pullover